 Dangers of Static Stretching

-The New York Times recently wrote on two new studies — with different methodologies — that illustrate the anti-performance effects of static stretching pre-workout.
+The New York Times recently covered two new studies — with different methodologies — that illustrate the anti-performance effects of static stretching pre-workout.
 The first study, conducted at Stephen F. Austin State University, showed significant strength impairment in individuals who practiced static stretching before lifting as opposed to those who performed dynamic warm-ups.
 (Even when someone performed both types of warm-up, static stretching seemed to negate the positive performance boost of dynamic moves like explosive lunges.)

 The second study by researchers in Croatia looked at a total of 104 previous studies on stretching and athletic performance.
 Almost across the board — and regardless of age, sex, or fitness level — static stretching before a workout impaired explosive movement and strength performance.
 Does pre-exercise static stretching inhibit maximal muscular performance?
 A meta-analytical review.
 Simic, L., Sarabon, N., Markovic, G. Motor Control and Human Performance Laboratory, University of Zagreb.
 Scandinavian Journal of Medicine and Science in Sports.
 2013 Mar;23(2): 131-48.